 Grandparents represent a larger chunk of the population now than ever before.
 According to the Census Bureau, the number of grandparents in the United States rose to 69.5 million in 2014, up from 65.1 million in 2009 and 56.1 million in 2001.
 The youngest baby boomers turned 50 in 2014, and the country’s 75.4 million boomers make up an exceptionally large pool of potential grandparents.
 This generation of grandparents is one of the fast-growing and most powerful segments of the U.S. population.

 Today’s grandparents are younger, better educated and wealthier than any previous grandparents.
 As a group, they control more than half the financial assets in the United States and spend around $3.2 billion annually.
 Even during recessions, grandparents seem to find money for their grandkids.

-The bottom line?
 Your impact on the country’s economy and well-being is considerable and you can expect more companies to cater to your age group moving forward.
 Marketing professionals understand your economic clout and commitment to family.
-Companies that ignore this demographic are missing out on alot of business.
+Companies that ignore this demographic miss out on alot of business.